-With a lot of talk about the news these days, we thought we’d bring the attention back to the Weather.
-Not quite drizzly rain or bright skies, but rather floods of experimentation and a monsoon of rhythmic mastery that took the world by storm.
+We need to talk about the weather...
+No, not the drizzly rain or bright skies, but rather floods of experimentation and a monsoon of rhythmic mastery that took the world by storm.
 If you hadn’t already guessed, we’ve got Weather Report on the Artists in Focus blog this week!

 (Definitely Not A) Jazz Fusion Group